Deep Completion Autoencoders for Radio Map Estimation: Introduction

 \cmt{Paper structure}The rest of this paper is organized as follows.
 Sec.~\ref{sec:model} formulates the problem of PSD map estimation.
 Sec.~\ref{sec:propmethod} introduces the aforementioned data-driven radio map estimation paradigm and proposes a deep neural network architecture based on completion autoencoders.
-Simulations and conclusions are respectively provided in Secs.~\ref{sec:numtest} and~\ref{sec:conclusion}.
+Simulations, \firstrev{ conclusions, and a discussion} are provided in Secs.~\ref{sec:numtest} and~\ref{sec:conclusion}.

 \cmt{notation}\emph{Notation:} \begin{myitemize} \myitem\cmt{cardinality}$|\mathcal{A}|$ denotes the cardinality of set $\mathcal{A}$. \myitem\cmt{scalars, vectors}Bold uppercase (lowercase) letters denote matrices or tensors (column vectors), \myitem\cmt{i-th entry of vector, i,j-th entry of matrix/tensor} $[\bm a]_i$ is the $i$-th entry of vector $\bm a$, $[\bm A]_{i,j}$ is the $(i,j)$-th entry of matrix $\bm A$, and $[\bm B]_{i,j,k}$ is the $(i,j,k)$-th entry of tensor $\bm B$. \myitem\cmt{transpose}Finally, $\bm A^\top$ is the transpose of matrix $\bm A$. \end{myitemize}